timboldt/iot-image/deploy/bundle/README.md

 # IoT Image Server Deployment

-This directory contains files for deploying the IoT Image Server as a systemd service on a Raspberry Pi.
+This directory contains files for deploying the IoT Image Server as a systemd service on Linux.

 ## Files